bijanghanei/buchat/README.md

 Pull an Ollama Model:

-Start the services:
-docker-compose up -d
+Start the services to initialize the Ollama container:docker-compose up -d

 Pull the llama3 model (or another model):